Metadata for each item disappears after saving and re-opening

 Currently, I am a bit unsure as to what will resolve the issue!

-#4 Updated by Ryan McFall about 11 years ago
+#4 Updated by Ryan McFall over 11 years ago

 See my commit message for the modifications that I made.
 I believe this has solved the problem.
 Sandeep, I'd like for you to do some more testing if you don't mind; I only tested with a single case, which had one Bloom item attached to it, but it does work now.